Concrete Grinding Stops Garage Floors From Peeling

 For a start, acid etching products use citric acid, due to being environmentally and user-friendly.

-The way the acid works is by reacting with the free lime in the concrete.
-This results in a breakdown of calcium on the surface and exposing the concrete pores.
+And these reactions result in a breakdown of calcium on the surface and exposing the concrete pores.

 Sealed Concrete Floor